 If you are a developer and are distributing your code on CD or DVD, you might want to download the

-If you point your users to the online setup for the .NET 4.5
+If you point your users to the online setup for the .NET 4.5.2 Web

-, that 980 KB download will automatically detect and download the smallest archive possible to get the job done.
+, that 1.1 MB download will automatically detect and download the smallest archive possible to get the job done.

 Are you a .NET Programmer?